AustinMBouchard/dataEnrichmentTool/README.md

 Open your terminal and run the following commands:

     pip install requests
-    pip install PySimpleGUI

-This will install the requests library for handling HTTP requests and PySimpleGUI for the application's graphical user interface.
+This will install the requests library for handling HTTP requests.

 ## Usage